Business Advocacy Fund in Kenya

-Funded by the government of Denmark, and managed by Coffey, A Tetra Tech company, the Business Advocacy Fund (BAF), phases one and two, sought to catalyze a better business environment in Kenya.
+Funded by the government of Denmark, and managed by Tetra Tech the Business Advocacy Fund (BAF), phases one and two, sought to catalyze a better business environment in Kenya.
 A positive business environment leads to a more vibrant and competitive private sector that increases investment, creates jobs, and encourages people to start in business, helping to reduce unemployment and poverty.
 A stronger economy also translates to greater tax revenue for the government, increasing its resources for providing basic services.

 The project supported effective advocacy by business membership organizations (BMO) and civil society groups with the aim of achieving a more supportive regulatory framework for business.
 Grants were awarded to organizations that advocated on behalf of their members.
 They were also used to support organizations coming together in partnerships.
 Additionally, the project funded organizations focused on improving the business environment for women and young people.

 Additionally, BAF delivered media training to BMOs, leading to more effective media engagement and allowing them to generate greater publicity for their advocacy positions.

 BAF also worked to create a group of business-related associations capable of continuing to engage in effective advocacy, by building dialogue and advocacy competence and providing tailored sustainability support.
 In 2014, the project provided 64 advocacy and sustainability training courses to 850 unique participants from 159 organizations.
 This enables donors to exit from this arena and address new challenges.